rOpenSpain/CatastRo/README.md

 ## Query a coordinate

-The function `RCCOOR` recives the coordinates (X,Y) and the spatial reference used.
+The function `getRC` recives the coordinates (X,Y) and the spatial reference used.
 The return is the casdastral reference of the property in that point, as well as the direction (town street and number)

 ```
-reference <- RCCOOR(X,Y,SRS = EPSG:4230)
+reference <- getRC(X,Y,SRS = EPSG:4230)
 print(reference)
 ```

-It is also possible to get all the cadastral references in a square of 50 meters side centered in the coordinates (X,Y) throught the function `RCCOOR_distance`
+It is also possible to get all the cadastral references in a square of 50 meters side centered in the coordinates (X,Y) throught the function `getRC_distance`

 ```
-references <- RCCOOR_distance(X,Y,SRS = EPSG:4230)
+references <- getRC_distance(X,Y,SRS = EPSG:4230)
 print(references)
 ```